kosletr/SessionBehaviorClassifierAPI/README.md

 - Create a dataset using `exportFeatures.py` script located in `abnormal-behavior-feature-classifier` folder and add labels to the `behavior` attribute.
 - Train the `Abnormal Behavior Feature Classifier` using this dataset.
 - Train the `Malicious Payload Text Classifier` using the provided dataset.
-- Copy the `model.h5` and `textModel.h5` trained models to the `session-behavior-classifier-api\api` directory.
+- Copy the `model.joblib` (or `model.h5`) and `textModel.h5` trained models to the `session-behavior-classifier-api\api` directory.
 - Enable the use of the classification models in `Session Behavior Classifier API` to start using the system.

-The provided `model.h5` file was created based on `misa-j`'s `social-network` website for the purpose of experimentation and evaluation of the system's efficiency.
+The provided `model.joblib` file was created based on `misa-j`'s `social-network` website for the purpose of experimentation and evaluation of the system's efficiency.

 # Credits ✨